Last updated: 2025-04-15

 In the Type drop-down list, select Distribution.

 Click on the route’s Schedule and use the option buttons on the left to select Weekly schedule.
 Select the checkboxes for the days of the week that the route will operate, in our case Monday to Friday.
-For more information, see Schedule, windows (routes).
+For more information, see Schedule, routes (window).

 Click on the Pickup tab and create a new row under From postcodes.
 Choose Country “Sweden” and enter “12*” in the Postcode field.

 to save all changes.
-(If saving is not possible, see the Comments below).
+(If it cannot be saved, see Comments below). -

 In order reception on the Shipments tab, it can now be seen that there is an order going from a sender address with the postcode “120 07” to a receiver address with the postcode “111 52”, so the order is assigned to the “Stockholm 12* - 11*” route.